OctopusDeploy/blog/blog/2019-09/automate-sql-server-developer-install-with-docker/index.md

 ### Installing Docker for Windows

-After the quick BIOS update, it‘s time to install Docker Desktop, which includes Docker Compose and the Docker CLI.
+After the quick BIOS update, it’s time to install Docker Desktop, which includes Docker Compose and the Docker CLI.
 The whole process to install Docker for Windows is [nicely documented](https://docs.docker.com/docker-for-windows/install/).
 No need to repeat that here.

 One thing to note, if you don’t have Hyper-V enabled, the installer will enable it for you.
 That will require a restart of the computer.